Orleans Watchdog

 I see the task I have taken on as explaining things I’ve noticed and why I consider them important.
 I’m open to being corrected if I’m misrepresenting something, and that is never my intention.
 I will freely admit that there are people in Orleans politics I don’t much like, but I would lose respect for myself if I invited you here in order to indulge a cheap desire to hurt or embarrass anyone.
 My sole purpose here is to offer you a narrative and/or some questions to consider, for the sake of upholding an honest and functional form of local government.

-My other introductory comment is that from time to time, people may do things that raise doubts as to whether they are fit to continue in their positions.
-Sometimes they will be friends of yours, or people who have done great work in the past, or people for whom you feel a great level of compassion.
-In my judgment, that type of thing can matter only a little bit.
-Past a certain point, we need people to do their jobs well, and if we always let people off the hook so as “not to be mean,” we will not be rewarded with effective government.
+That being said, it may happen sometimes that people's actions raise doubts as to whether they are fit to continue in their positions.
+They may be friends of ours, or people who have done great work in the past, or people for whom we feel considerable compassion.
+Regardless of our personal feelings towards them, though, if we always let people off the hook so as “not to be mean,” we will not be rewarded with effective government.
+For the sake of the common good, we need to be objective, and we need to hold people accountable.

 In the following pages you'll learn about…